Bavaria honors boy for rescuing sister from burning car | DW | 29.05.2019

-10-year-old Kenan Buyukhan has become the youngest-ever recipient of Bavaria's St. Christopher Medal.
+Kenan Buyukhan, 10, has become the youngest-ever recipient of Bavaria's St. Christopher Medal.
 The Nuremberg boy risked his life to pull his younger sister from a burning car.

 Kenan Buyukhan, a 10-year-old boy from Nuremberg, was awarded Bavaria's St. Christopher Medal on Wednesday in a ceremony held in Munich.
 The award was presented Wednesday by Bavarian Premier Markus Söder.

 Buyukhan received the award for saving his 2-year-old sister from a burning car.
-The boy said he smelled smoke in the car that he and his sister were in while waiting for their mother.
+The boy said he smelled smoke as he and his sister were waiting in a car for their mother.
 He then got out of the car and saw smoke coming from the rear wheel.

 The boy quickly unbuckled his sister from her car seat and got her away from the car before it was engulfed in flames.